Everest Base Camp or Gokyo Lakes First Before Cho La Pass

 Clockwise Gokyo Everest Base Camp Itinerary

-You stay with the counter-clockwise trekking itinerary for the first three and the last two days, so here you can see detail on the rest from the fourth to the eleventh day, and the itinerary is one day shorter, so Let's go there now:
+You stay with the counterclockwise trekking itinerary for the first three and the last two days, so here you can see details on the rest from the fourth to the eleventh day.
+The itinerary is one day shorter, so Let's go there now:

 Day 04: Trek to Dole (4110m)